ClickHouse/ClickHouse/docs/en/sql-reference/data-types/float.md

 We recommend that you store data in integer form whenever possible.
 For example, convert fixed precision numbers to integer values, such as monetary amounts or page load times in milliseconds.

+Aliases:

+-   `Float32` — `FLOAT`.
+-   `Float64` — `DOUBLE`.

+Like in other DBMS, creating numbers with numeric parameters is supported, but they are ignored entirely.

 ## Using Floating-point Numbers {#using-floating-point-numbers}

 -   Computations with floating-point numbers might produce a rounding error.